 Thank goodness it’s not a difficult piece of equipment to use.

 Most of the time, they work like this:

-2. Add solution to the onboard detergent tank
+- Add solution to the onboard detergent tank.

-8. Use the high-pressure nozzle to apply water to the soaped up surface and wash all the soap off.
+- Use the high-pressure nozzle to apply water to the soaped-up surface and wash all the soap off.

-9. When you are finished with your pressure washer, wash it out properly to make the product last longer.
+- When you are finished with your pressure washer, wash it out properly.

-I would say to avoid making your own pressure washer soap to avoid voiding your warranty and damaging your machine.
-For this reason, pressure washers do need special soap and detergent to work properly and for a long time.
+I would advise you to avoid making your own pressure washer soap to avoid the chance of losing your warranty and damaging your machine.
+Pressure washers do need special soap and detergent to work properly and for a long time.

-Yes simple green is a great company which makes a few different pressure washer chemicals.
-Whichever chemicals you choose, be sure to use it on the surface which the labels specifies.
+Yes, Simple Green is a great company that makes a few different pressure washer chemicals.
+Whichever chemicals you choose, be sure to use them on the surface that the labels specify.
 You wouldn’t want to wash your concrete with a wood decking chemical as that won’t be effective.

 Laundry detergent is made to clean clothing, do not put it into your pressure washer.
 It could harm your machine.

 How do I add detergent to my pressure washer?